Nurannalcii/nyc-schools-analysis/README.md

-# nyc-schools-analysis
+# NYC Schools Data Analysis
 NYC Schools Data Analysis – A Python-driven data pipeline for cleaning, transforming, and integrating NYC school datasets into a PostgreSQL database.
-# NYC Schools Data Analysis

 This project is part of the Webeet.io Data Onboarding Program.
 It demonstrates a complete **data pipeline** — from raw datasets to analysis and database integration using **Python and PostgreSQL**.